FREQUENTLY ASKED QUESTIONS

 The Advance price for a full-weekend pass to the festival is $145 plus tax.
 For more Advance ticket prices, including single-day passes, please visit our Tickets page.

-Please be advised that there is a premium Gate price for all tickets, so get yours early!
+Please be advised that prices increase at event time for purchases at the gate, so get yours early!

 Where can I purchase tickets?

 Yes, single-day passes are available for each of the three festival days, and prices can be found by visiting our tickets page.
 We can also provide evening-only tickets.